org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 ## Classes

 ZPL comes with predefined classes of entities that have identity and
-attributes: endpoints, users and services, and a predefined sub-class of endpoints called servers, that has a set -valued attribute called services.
+attributes: `endpoints`, `users` and `services`, and a predefined sub-class of `endpoints` called `servers`, that has a set-valued attribute called `services`.
 Additional classes can be defined that inherit their attributes from a previously defined class, forming a strict hierarchy.
 The class definitions can also specify additional attributes for members of the class.
 The definition can also restrict the allowable values of the attributes that it inherits.
-For example, a subclass of endpoints called mobile-devices can be defined with an attribute named device-type.
-Another class called mobile-phones can be defined as a subclass of mobile-devices with an attribute named phone-number and a required value of "phone" for the device-type attribute.
-Permissions that are given to mobile-phones will be restricted to mobile devices that have this attribute value.
+For example, a subclass of `endpoints` called `mobile-devices` can be defined with an attribute named `device-type`.
+Another class called `mobile-phones` can be defined as a subclass of `mobile-devices` with an attribute named `phone-number` and a required value of "phone" for the `device-type` attribute.
+Permissions that are given to `mobile-phones` will be restricted to mobile devices that have this attribute value.

 To make policy easier to read, the names of classes are synonymous with their standard plurals (adding S or ES).
-For example, mobile-phone and mobile-phones can be used interchangeably, as can service and services, user and users, endpoint and endpoints, or server and servers.
+For example, `mobile-phone` and `mobile-phones` can be used interchangeably, as can `service` and `services`, `user` and `users`, `endpoint` and `endpoints`, or `server` and `servers`.
-Non-standard plurals can also be specified, as described in Section 4.2.\
+Non-standard plurals can also be specified, as described in Section 4.2.
-\

 Class names are case-insensitive, but by convention they normally are written in lower case.